wp99cp/bachelor-thesis/README.md

 This repository contains the source code for my bachelor thesis.
 The documentation can be found in the `documenation` directory.
-To view the documentation as a webpage, run the following command:
+To view the documentation as a webpage, run the following command inside the `documentation` directory:

 ```bash
 npm install
 npm run docs:dev
 ```

-## Source for LaTeX files
+(Note that assumes you have `npm` installed on your system.)

-The source code can be found
+## Report and LaTeX-Source files

-at [github.com/wp99cp/bachelor-thesis-overleaf](https://github.com/wp99cp/bachelor-thesis-overleaf) and as a submodule inside the `bachlor-thesis-overleaf` directory.
+The final report and the source files of the report can be found in the sub-repository `bachelor-thesis-overleaf`.